charonn0/RB-RAR/readme.md

 using the unrar library available here: http://www.rarlab.com/rar/UnRARDLL.exe.
 The unrar.dll file must be stored on Windows' search path or in the same directory as your executable.

-The project consists of a module containing two classes: **RARchive** and **RARItem**.

-The RARchive class represents an entire WinRAR archive.
+The `RARchive` class represents an entire WinRAR archive.
 Pass the RAR file to the class constructor:

     Dim rarfile As FolderItem ' assume a valid RAR file Dim myRARchive As New RARChive(rarfile)

-Once a RARchive is instantiated, you can get metadata on any file in the archive by using the RARchive.Item method.
-This method accepts the index of the item in the archive and returns a RARItem representing that item.
+Once a `RARchive` is instantiated, you can get metadata on any file in the archive by using the `RARchive.Item` method.
+This method accepts the index of the item in the archive and returns a `RARItem` representing that item.

-Interacting with individual RARitems in a RARchive is index-based.
+Interacting with individual `RARitems` in a `RARchive` is index-based.
 Continuing the above code sample, the following code will extract the first item (index=0) from the archive to a user-selected location:

     Dim item As RARItem = myRARchive.Item(0) ' the first file is at index zero